franciscovfonseca/Enable-Log-Collection-for-VMs-and-NSGs/README.md

 > The next thing we're going to do, before we finish this lab up, is Query the LAW for our VM Logs as well as our NSG Logs.
 >
 > We can't move on to the next Lab until we actually start seeing those Logs showing up in there.
+>
+> So let's just start doing that and hopefully they start showing up.

 <br>

 Back to the **Azure Portal** and to our **Log analytics Workspace** ➜ on the left we'll click on the **"Logs"** blade.

-💡 This is where we can start Querying the Logs:
+💡 This is where we can start **Querying the Logs**:

 ![azure portal](https://github.com/user-attachments/assets/42c1fe46-b2c3-4330-8a86-bd32748cb890)